arsenbai/my-sql-app/README.md

 Create a SQL Server database named:
 `TestDb`

-#### ✅ Optional:
-You may use a different database name, but if you do, make sure to update the connection string in:
-`Properties/launchSettings.json`

 ### Step 3: Initialize the database schema
 Run the SQL script provided with the assignment to: